Complementary & Alternative Health Care Client Bill of Rights

 The following were attended in person or via live or recorded webinars:

 February 2019-December 2021: Sage Mountain Herbal Center.
 Intensive with Rosemary Gladstar in the didactic, therapeutic, laboratory, and fieldwork of herbalism.
 Certificate of Completion

 2021-2022: Eclectic School of Herbal Medicine Clinical Program.
-Completed 300 hours of clinical education including:
+Classes completed include:

 -An Integrative Approach to Herbal Medicine

 -Herbal Medicine for Acute Care

 -The Art and Science of Plant Medicine Making